eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/annexes/annex-2/annex-2.02-high-level-requirements-by-topic.md

 <div class="eudi-hlr__id">ISSU_01a<span class="kw-shall">SHALL</span></div>
 <div class="eudi-hlr__body" markdown>

-PID Providers and Attestation Providers SHALL support the OpenID4VCI protocol specified in [OpenID4VCI], as profiled in Sections 4 and 6 of [HAIP], and with additions and changes as documented in this Annex (see e.g. this Topic and [Topic 9](./annex-2.02-high-level-requirements-by-topic.md#a236-topic-9-wallet-unit-attestation-and-wallet-instance-attestation)) and in [Technical Specification 3](../../technical-specifications/ts3-wallet-unit-attestation.md).
+PID Providers and Attestation Providers SHALL support the OpenID4VCI protocol specified in [OpenID4VCI], as profiled in Sections 4 and 6 of [HAIP], and with additions and changes as documented in this Annex (see e.g. this Topic and [Topic 9][topic-9]) and in [Technical Specification 3](../../technical-specifications/ts3-wallet-unit-attestation.md).

-*Note: For clarity: in [HAIP] v1.0, Section 6 implies that PID Providers and Attestation Providers must comply with the applicable requirements in [OpenID4VCI] Annex A.2 when issuing an attestation in ISO/IEC 18013-5-compliant format, and with the applicable requirements in [OpenID4VCI] Annex A.3 when issuing an attestation in SD-JWT VC format.*
+*Note: a) For clarity: in [HAIP] v1.0, Section 6 implies that PID Providers and Attestation Providers must comply with the applicable requirements in [OpenID4VCI] Annex A.2 when issuing an attestation in ISO/IEC 18013-5-compliant format, and with the applicable requirements in [OpenID4VCI] Annex A.3 when issuing an attestation in SD-JWT VC format. b) In addition to supporting [OpenID4VCI], PID Providers are allowed to support other protocols for issuing PIDs to (national) Wallet Units, provided these protocols comply with all relevant requirements in the Implementing Acts and the standards referenced therein.
+In many Member States, the PID Provider and the Wallet Provider are closely related, and can therefore bilaterally agree to support a different protocol for PID issuance. *

 </div>
 </div>